Our vacancies

 How to apply

-1. Why do you want to be an Associate Trainer with People’s Economy?
+1. Why do you want to be part of the People’s Economy team?

-2. How do your skills and experience meet what is set out in the Role Description?
-(See recruitment pack below).
+2. How do your skills and experience meet what is set out in this Job Description?

 Please also fill out the diversity monitoring form here.
 This is not mandatory but helps us ensure we are reaching everyone, and informs whether we should make changes to improve our roles and recruitment practice.